snazrul1/nonSQL_Query/README.md

-Run website.py to start the website.
+Run website.py to launch the website.

 Description: